John Ratey, MD, Vice Chairman

-Mike Shafai has been working as a Vice President, Financial Advisor with Morgan Stanley Wealth Management in Colorado Springs, CO since 2002.
+Mike Shafai is a Vice President with Morgan Stanley Wealth Management in Colorado Springs, CO.
+He has been with the firm since 2002.
 He and his team work with families, corporations and non-profit organizations providing investment management, financial planning, and corporate retirement solutions.

 He joined Sparking Life because he knows first-hand how running and other types of cardiovascular exercise can help individuals overcome life’s little challenges and help them lead happy, successful and balanced lives.

 In his spare time, Mike volunteers extensively with Colorado’s largest non-profit running organization, the Pikes Peak Road Runners, leading group runs, directing and timing races, and serving on their board of directors, all in an effort to spread the word about the benefits of exercise.